deptofdefense/dds.mil/content/posts/2020-06-algorithm-turns-medical-opinion-into-code-and-now-it’s-open-source.md

 We partnered with Dr. Donald Shell, Director of Disease Prevention, Disease Management and Population Health Policy and Oversight, to stand up MySymptoms.mil, an online tool to help flatten the curve.

-MySymptoms.mil is essentially a translation of DoD medical opinion into code.The tool lets users anonymously self-assess the likelihood that they have contracted the virus based on a series of simple health-related questions.
+MySymptoms.mil is essentially a translation of DoD medical opinion into code.
+The tool lets users anonymously self-assess the likelihood that they have contracted the virus based on a series of simple health-related questions.
 Users choose from a list of symptoms, pre-existing conditions, and core logic is used to calculate a score, from high to medium to low, as it relates to the likelihood of having COVID-19.

 This is not the only symptom tracker available online, but it is the only one specifically designed for the Defense community.
 The value-added is that it’s based on expert opinions from the Defense Health Agency and the CDC.